mydoge-com/mydogemask-next-example/README.md

   { once: true }
 );

-// Check the extension is installed if (myDogeMask?.isMyDogeMask) {
+// Check the extension interface is set and is MyDogeMask if (myDogeMask?.isMyDogeMask) {
   try {
     // Each api request supports both promise and callback patterns